 Previously, at 5:55 p.m. on April 30, young man TDK (born in 2001, residing in Ward 1, Tuy Hoa City) went swimming and drowned.
-K was rescued by lifeguards, given artificial respiration and taken to Phu Yen General Hospital for emergency treatment.
+K was rescued by lifeguards, given artificial respiration, and taken to Phu Yen General Hospital for emergency treatment.
 According to Dr. Le Nguyen Kieu Khuong (Department of Intensive Care - Anti-Poisoning), the victim was admitted to the hospital in a state of severe respiratory failure, low blood pressure, and low SpO2 index (blood oxygen concentration).
-Doctors from the Emergency Department placed an endotracheal tube to artificially ventilate, maintain respiration, and protect the airway.
-As soon as the patient was transferred to the Department of Intensive Care - Anti-Poisoning, the on-duty team put the patient on a ventilator to support respiration and administered sedatives.
+Doctors of the Emergency Department placed an endotracheal tube to artificially ventilate, maintain respiration, and protect the airway.
+As soon as the patient was transferred to the Department of Intensive Care - Anti-Poisoning, the on-duty team put the patient on a ventilator to support breathing and administered sedatives.
 After 2 days of intensive treatment, the patient was no longer comatose and had the endotracheal tube removed to breathe on his own.

 Source: https://baophuyen.vn/xa-hoi/202505/cap-cuu-kip-thoi-mot-thanh-nien-bi-suy-ho-hap-nang-do-duoi-nuoc-95e34f7/